sanyambassi/ciphertrust-manager-mcp-server/example_prompts.md

   > Show system information.

 - **Check CipherTrust Manager version**
-  > What version of CipherTrust Manager is running?
+  > What is the version of CipherTrust Manager?

 ---